lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 # Supporting multiple window sizes for fragmentation

 For ACK-Always or ACK-on-Error, implementers MAY opt to support a single window size or multiple window sizes.
 The latter, when feasible, may provide performance optimizations.
 For example, a large window size SHOULD be used for packets that need to be split into a large number of tiles.
-However, when the number of tiles required to carry a packet is low, a smaller window size, and thus a shorter Bitmap, MAY be sufficient to provide feedback on all tiles.
+However, when the number of tiles required to carry a packet is low, a smaller window size, and thus a shorter Bitmap, MAY be sufficient to provide reception status on all tiles.
 If multiple window sizes are supported, the Rule ID MAY be used to signal the window size in use for a specific packet transmission.

 The same window size MUST be used for the transmission of all tiles that belong to the same SCHC Packet.